napari/docs/docs/howtos/index.md

 - [Using layers](layers/index): Learn about how to use the layers currently supported by napari.
+- [Extending napari](extending-napari): Learn how to extend napari by adding widgets and connecting callbacks.
 - [napari + ImageJ how-to guide](./napari_imageJ): Learn about how to use napari and ImageJ simultaneously.
 - [napari in Docker](./docker): Learn about using napari in docker.